Brussels, Belgium

 When we asked people what advice they would give someone preparing to move to Brussels, they said:

 "Brussels is a bilingual city, with both French and Dutch being spoken.
 It is important to learn at least some basic words in both languages to get around.
 The public transportation system is very efficient and reliable, making it easy to get around the city.
 The cost of living in Brussels is relatively high, so it is important to budget accordingly.
 The city is known for its vibrant cultural scene, with plenty of museums, galleries, and other attractions to explore.
-Additionally, Brussels is home to many international organizations, making it a great place to network and find job opportunities," wrote a member in Brussels.
+Additionally, Brussels is home to many international organizations, making it a great place to network and find job opportunities," wrote one member in Brussels.

 How do I find a place to live in Brussels?